pranavupadhyay123/HackForSocialCause_TeamSaral/README.md

 # SARAL (Resilient Aid Layer) - Disaster Management & Crowd Control System

-**SARAL (Resilient Aid Layer)** is a comprehensive disaster management and crowd control platform designed for large-scale events and emergency situations, specifically tailored for the **Kumbh Mela 2025 in Prayagraj**.
+**SARAL (Resilient Aid Layer)** is a comprehensive disaster management and crowd control platform designed for large-scale events and emergency situations, adaptable for any high-density gathering or urban emergency scenario.

 The system consists of two interconnected applications:
 1.  **Command Center (Admin Dashboard):** For authorities to monitor situations, manage resources, and coordinate relief efforts.